michalokulski/vcredist-aio/README.md

 1. **Ensure NSIS is installed**: `choco install nsis -y`
 2. **Check GitHub token** for API rate limiting (set `GITHUB_TOKEN` environment variable)
 3. **Verify package versions** in `packages.json` are available in Winget

-### Antivirus False Positives

-If you're still using the old ps2exe-based build:
-- Switch to the NSIS build using `build-nsis.ps1`
-- NSIS installers have near-zero false positive rates
-- Consider code-signing for maximum trust

 ---